EclipseFdn/solstice-assets/CONTRIBUTING.md

 ## Project description

-Solstice-assets is a project to regroup assets for the Eclipse Foundation look and feel.
+solstice-assets is a project to regroup assets for the Eclipse Foundation look and feel.

 * https://github.com/eclipsefdn/solstice-assets